vineetsoni17/Sudoku-Solver-using-Deep-Learning-Computer-Vision-and-Backtracking/README.md

 Finally, the scanned grid is structured and initialized as numpy array, with 0 in place of blank spaces, and sent to four.py.
 This part uses the recursive backtracking algorithm to solve the sudoku grid and prints the solved grid!

 :arrow_right: Voila, your sudoku got solved and the tremendous frustration of an unsolved sudoku got avoided!

+---

+### Footnotes

+- To run the program, run two.py file.
+- Do not use handwritten sudoku.
+- To train the neural network again, uncomment '#main()' in the last line of three.py and run.
+Comment the 'main()' on the last line again.